Robenson-Muscat/FewCTSeg/README.md

 ## UniMatch : a unique semi-supervised semantic segmentation technique

-[UniMatch](https://arxiv.org/pdf/2208.09910) is a efficient novel deep learning framework that can be used to train semantic segmentation models in medical imaging when labels are limited and uses unlabeled images as extra training data under a consistency‑regularization framework.
+[UniMatch](https://arxiv.org/pdf/2208.09910) is a efficient novel deep learning framework that can be used to train semantic segmentation models in medical imaging when labels are limited and uses unlabeled images as extra training data under a consistency‑regularization framework (assumption that prediction of an unlabeled exam- ple should be invariant to different forms of perturbations).
 This method combines three consistency streams:

 1. **Weak augmentation**
    - Light perturbations(crop, rotation) → “soft” predictions.